SammanArooj/SammanArooj/README.md

 ### Hi there 👋, Samman Arooj here

 I am an experienced computer teacher with a demonstrated history of working in education industry.
 I am a Software Engineer with skills in python, Matlab,Java and machine learning.
-With extensive worning.
-I am also a Senior School Teacher at Grade 12 School(higher Secondary School) of Pakistan.
+I am also a Senior School Teacher at Grade 12 School(higher Secondary School) of Government of Pakistan.